rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 ![The Agent Gold dashboard]({% asset_path 2018-05-31-intro-to-agent-gold/picture5.png %})

-Next we’ll install an agent by using the Agent Gold image.
+Next, install an agent by using the Agent Gold image.
 From the **Agent Gold Image screen**, select **Add Hosts**:

 ![The **Add Hosts** button]({% asset_path 2018-05-31-intro-to-agent-gold/picture6.png %})

 Enter the host name and platform name and select **With Gold Image**:

 ![The parameters for installing the agent]({% asset_path 2018-05-31-intro-to-agent-gold/picture7.png %})